Terry Gou: Other business ventures

-Later career

 In April 2021, Gou became the biggest shareholder in the biotech company Eirgenix.
+In December 2022, The Wall Street Journal reported that a letter from Gou helped convince the Chinese government to ease Zero-COVID restrictions amid the COVID-19 pandemic.

-Political stances
+Political career

 Gou first joined the Kuomintang in 1970, but allowed his membership to lapse after 2000.
 In the 2012 Taiwan presidential election, Gou endorsed Ma Ying-jeou, stating that Ma was an "experienced, outstanding helmsman."
 After Donald Trump won the 2016 United States presidential election, Gou was the subject of a spoof open letter in Bloomberg, in which author Tim Culpan was severely critical of Trump.
 The article was mistakenly reported as having been written by Gou himself.

-Political career
+Political views

+An opponent of the Taiwan independence movement, Gou claims the Democratic Progressive Party (DPP) "exalts Taiwan independence and hates and opposes China".
+His position is that Taiwan independence is not an issue.
+Instead, he supports the 1992 Consensus under the one-China framework, and has criticized the DPP for political wordplay in their interpretation of the consensus.

+In 2019, Gou expressed misgivings about the legalization of same-sex marriage in Taiwan, arguing that the Legislative Yuan did not respect the results of the 2018 referendum where a majority voted against legalization.

+2020 presidential election

 From 2016, it was widely reported that Gou was considering a 2020 Taiwanese presidential bid, and speculation continued into 2017.
 He rejoined the Kuomintang in April 2019.
 On 17 April 2019, Gou announced his intention to run in the Kuomintang primary for the 2020 presidential election.

 Gou declared that he had been instructed by the sea goddess Mazu in a dream to run as a candidate in the 2020 presidential election of the Republic of China.
 He finished second in the 2019 Kuomintang presidential primary, with 27.7% of the vote.
 On 12 September 2019, Gou announced his withdrawal from the Kuomintang.
 Four days later, Gou stated that he would not participate in the 2020 presidential election as an independent candidate.
 Gou was offered the top position on the Taiwan People's Party party list for the 2020 legislative election, but declined such a bid.